faiyazahmad07/xss_vibes/README.md

 ### What's New?

 - Added threads feature: You can now specify the threads to send multiple request at the same time!(Details given below)
+- Improved Payloads: The payloads are now more accurate to the target

 ### FEATURES